CME211/notes/lecture-02/0-outline.md

 # CME 211 Lecture 2: Introduction to Python

-* Python is a high level language that runs in an *interpreter*
+* Python is a high level language that typically runs in an *interpreter*
 * An *interpreter* is a program (see `$ python3`) that executes statements from a high level language
 * Examples of high level interpreted languages: Python, R, Matlab, Perl,